AparnaJuhi/Machine-Learning/README.md

 # Machine-Learning
-It contains the Machine Learning codes which I have learnt in this summer.
+It contains the Machine Learning codes which I have practiced during my journey to Data Science.